Gaalix/hiring-task/docs/telegram-overview.md

 - Webhooks: Receive updates via webhooks for real-time interaction.
 - Payments: Integrate payment systems to handle transactions.

-## APIs
+## Other APIs

-1. Bot API: Make cool bots
+1. MTProto API: More control of low level client stuff
-2. MTProto API: More control of low level client stuff
+2. TDLib: Husle free telegram app (Library takes care of hard stuff like networking, encryption, etc)

-3. TDLib: Husle free telegram app (Library takes care of hard stuff like networking, encryption, etc)
+## Bot Development for Online Gambling

-## Cool API Tricks
+When developing a bot for online gambling, we could consider these featues:

-- Use `bot.sendDice()` to roll a virtual dice or slot machine
+- User Authentication: Ensure secure user authentication and authorization.
-- Implement `bot.sendPoll()` to create funny polls in group chats
+- Game Mechanics: Implement game logic for various gambling activities.
-- Use `bot.sendVoice()` to make the bot "speak" using text-to-speech
+- Real-Time Updates: Provide real-time updates on game status and results.
-- Create a "mood detector" using `bot.sendAnimation()` based on message sentiment
+- Payment Integration: Handle deposits, withdrawals, and in-game purchases.
-- Implement a "chat roulette" using `bot.getChatMember()` and `bot.restrictChatMember()`
+- User Engagement: Use notifications, leaderboards, and rewards to enhance user engagement

 ## Revolutionary idea: The AI Roulette Chatbot